 He is said to have known, beside English, Latin, Greek, Hebrew, Sanskrit, Tamil, Urdu, Persian, Marathi, and Telugu, but he was no scholar.

 Publications: Defence of Missions in India … A letter.
 15 p.
 L. (1796?).

 – Remains of the Rev. C. F. Schwartz consisting of his letters and journals, with a sketch of his life.
 18??, 2nd ed.
 4+316 p.
 L. 1826.

-Publications: H. N. Pearson, Memoirs of the Life and Correspondence of the Rev. Christian Frederick Swartz.
-London 1834, also in German translation.
+– H. N. Pearson, Memoirs of the Life and Correspondence of the Rev. Christian Frederick Swartz.
+2nd ed.
+1-2.
+L. 1834, 3rd ed.
+L. 1839, also in German translation.

 Sources: Buckland, Dictionary; V. Hantzsch, A.D.B.
-54, 1908, 273-277; *S. Lee, D.N.B.
-50, 1897, 443-446; R. Schwarze, A.D.B.
-33, 1891, 205-208; Wikipedia (German version with portrait).
+54, 1908, 273-277; *D. Jeyaraj (ed.), CFS: his contributions in South India.
+Madras 1999; *S. Lee, D.N.B.
+50, 1897, 443-446; Mohanavelu 1993, 195; R. Schwarze, A.D.B.
+33, 1891, 205-208; Wikipedia with portrait.